Evan King

 Early Life and Background

-Following in his father’s footsteps, Evan King attended the University of Michigan, where he played on the men’s tennis team.
-He amassed an impressive 116-34 singles record and was a three-time ITA All-American from 2011 to 2013.
-King was also a two-time Big Ten Athlete of the Year and a four-time All-Big Ten player.
-He became Michigan’s all-time leader in combined singles and doubles wins with a total of 195 until 2023 when Andrew Fenty surpassed his record.
-After completing his college career, he served as a volunteer assistant coach during the dual-match portion of the 2014-15 season and continued in that role in 2015-16.
+Following his father’s collegiate path, King enrolled at the University of Michigan, where he played on the Wolverine men’s tennis team.
+He compiled a 116-34 singles record and was a three-time ITA All-American in 2011, 2012, and 2013.
+He was also a two-time Big Ten Athlete of the Year and a four-time All-Big Ten selection, and he set Michigan’s all-time record for combined singles and doubles wins with 195.

 Evan King Career